henshin/filebuster/README.md

 ```
 If you want to fuzz the final part of the URL, then you don't need to using the tag **{fuzz}**  to indicate where to inject.

 The wordlist parameter (`-w`) is not mandatory as from version 0.9.1.
-If not specified, Filebuster will attempt to find and load the "Normal" wordlist automatically.
+If not specified, Filebuster will attempt to find and load the "Fast" wordlist automatically.

 A more complex example:
 ```